-22. Health and Safety Policy - Acknowledgement by Staff
+22.Health and Safety Policy - Acknowledgement by Staff

-- 22.1 Under the Health and Safety at Work Act, a copy of the School's Health and Safety Policy has been made available for you to read.
+22.1 Under the Health and Safety at Work Act, a copy of the School's Health and Safety Policy has been made available for you to read.
 This can be found on the Staff Intranet/SharePoint under Policies.
-A condensed and staff friendly version of the H & S Policy is shared with new staff as part of the induction process.
-The following is issued as guidance in respect of your main responsibilities. - 22.2 You are requested and are expected to: - adhere to all reasonable instructions regarding health and safety, safe systems of work and risk assessments. - develop a personal concern for your own safety and that of others working alongside you - be aware that you are working with young people to whom you owe a duty of care, hence an extra need for safety - use the correct utensils and equipment for the job - avoid any improvisation which will entail unnecessary risk - ensure personal protective equipment, where used, is kept in good condition - report defects in the premises, utensils and equipment - report any personal accident or injury and see that it is recorded in the accident book - report any known hazard - 22.3 Please ensure that you have signed acknowledgement of the Health and Safety Handbook and returned it to the Head of Compliance by the required date.
+All new staff are required to read the Health & Safety Policy as part of their induction points and regularly through their employment.
+The following is issued as guidance in respect of your main responsibilities.

+22.2 You are requested and are expected to:

+- adhere to all reasonable instructions regarding health and safety, safe systems of work and risk assessments. - develop a personal concern for your own safety and that of others working alongside you - be aware that you are working with young people to whom you owe a duty of care, hence an extra need for safety - use the correct utensils and equipment for the job - avoid any improvisation which will entail unnecessary risk - ensure personal protective equipment, where used, is kept in good condition - report defects in the premises, utensils and equipment - report any personal accident or injury via the accident and near misses' form - report any known hazard to the Premises Team via the online reporting system - 22.3 Please ensure that you have signed the acknowledgement of receiving the Health and Safety induction by the required date.